 This monument is scheduled under the Ancient Monuments and Archaeological Areas Act 1979 as amended as it appears to the Secretary of State to be of national importance.
 This entry is a copy, the original is held by the Department for Digital, Culture, Media and Sport.

-We kept the blessing ritual quite simple but it also had real potency as we experienced positive reactions from the elements to our words.
+Our blessing ritual was simple, however it also had potency as we experienced positive reactions from the elements to our invocations.

-The owners were keen to show us around the site particularly the quarry, where the tangible energies of elementals and guardians were present.
-We were surrounded by wonderful autumnal colours and as we stood at the highest point, even though the evening mist began to descend, we could see for miles, the wondrous landscape of West Penwith.
+The owners were keen to show us around the site particularly the quarry, where tangible energies of elementals and guardians were present.
+We were surrounded by wonderful autumnal colours and as we stood at the highest point of the site, even though the evening mist began to descend, we could see for miles all the wondrous landscape of West Penwith.

 We returned to Cassandra’s cottage and enjoyed a well-earned rest by the hearth, discussing our experiences of the site while indulging in Cornish mead and warm home-made crumble.

-We sat by a blazing fire and enjoyed a small, meaningful equinox celebration, toasting the ‘powers that be’ and hoping the changing season will also bring a positive outcome to the problematic situation we face, by encouraging communities to work together, caring for one another and also our environment.
-A perfect end to an energetic equinox!
+We sat by a blazing fire enjoying a small, meaningful equinox celebration, toasting the ‘powers that be’ and hoping that the changing season will bring a positive outcome to the problematic situation we face.
+We also hope that communities will work together, caring for one another and our environment.
+This was a perfect end to an energetic equinox!

 Spring Equinox 2020 marks the tenth anniversary since Cassandra Latham Jones handed her business of Village Wisewoman to me.